rbec276/rbec276.github.io/_posts/2021-02-26-Reference.md

 <!-- <p align="center">
 <img src="/assets/twitch_studio_assets/UI_stream_info.png" alt="Stream Info" width="600">
 </p> -->
+> Note: Complete and accurate stream info helps make your content discoverable.

 ## Audio/Video Controls
 Toggle your webcam on and off with a single click.
-Use the slider tool to adjust the volume for each audio device.
-You can also click the mic and/or speaker icon to mute either device.
+Use the slider tool to adjust the volume on each audio device.
+You can also click the mic or speaker icon to mute the device.

 ![UI audio](https://raw.githubusercontent.com/rbec276/rbec276.github.io/master/assets/UI_audio.PNG)
 <!-- <p align="center">